 '''

 typedef struct {

 datatype component1;

 datatype component2;

 } structname;

+and then instantiated via

+structname variable1, variable2;

+'''

 Furthermore, type definitions can be used to hide pointers.
 In this case the type definition is done using:

 '''

 typedef original type pointer_type;

 '''

 Then a pointer to the original type can be defined using the pointer_type which adding the in the variable definition.